Last Updated on April 6, 2022 by Grow with Bovees

 Black Gold Natural & Organic Potting Soil

-This potting soil is ideal for herbs and vegetables, as well as other houseplants.
+This potting soil is ideal for herbs and vegetables, as well as other indoor potted plants.
 You can use it on any type of raised bed or container herb garden, both indoor and outdoor.
-The texture is loamy, between fine and coarse.
+The texture is like that of loamy soil, between fine and coarse.

 Just remember that it can be so full of nutrition that it ends up working against you and ends up killing sensitive herbs.
 This depends on your soil and climate, as well as the type of herbs you’re looking to grow.